Which British tennis players are still playing at Wimbledon?

 Still, other beaten Britons in the women’s draw were Hannah Klugman and Mika Stojsavljevic in round one, part of a crop of talented British teenagers who were awarded main-draw wildcards to Wimbledon for the first time.

 On the men’s side, title hopeful Jack Draper dismissed Sebastian Baez in straight sets, with the Argentine retiring when two sets down, to set up a second-round match with major winner and former Wimbledon runner-up Marin Cilic.
+That’s where things went pear-shaped for the fourth seed as he crashed out to Cilic in four sets.
 Meanwhile, 21-year-old Oliver Tarvet overcame Leandro Riedi but then fell to defending champion Carlos Alcaraz, who triumphed at the All England Club in 2023 as well.

-In an all-British tie, Dan Evans progressed at the expense of Jay Clarke, while Cam Norrie rolled back the years to some of his finest moments in SW19 as he battled past Roberto Bautista Agut in round one and won a second-round epic against 12th seed Francis Tiafoe in front of an enthralled crowd on Court 1.

 Get 4 months free with ExpressVPN